cc-archive/api/docs/readme_15.rst

 This document covers the 1.5 release of CC Web Services.
 Information on the version in development can be found at http://api.creativecommons.org.
-The 1.5 API is frozen and will not change; however, translations and jurisdictions will be added as they become available.
+The format of information returned by the 1.5 API will not change.
+However, features may be added in a backwards compatible way.

 Changes Since 1.0
 =================

+  * /rest/1.5/simple/chooser
+      Simple license chooser API added.
   * /rest/1.5/licenses/[class]
       Now returns an XML fragment whose top level element is <licenseclass>, not <license>
   * /rest/1.5/details